Latest Flare (FLR) News Update

 TLDR

-Flare's community is buzzing with utility upgrades and XRP integration whispers.
+Flare’s community is split between bullish utility hype and bearish technical warnings.
 Here’s what’s trending:

 Deep Dive